-- 3.5.1 The Proposed Development will connect to Viking CCS network and/or Humber Low Carbon Pipelines Project to transport CO2 to a storage site under the North Sea.
-As noted earlier, both of these CO2 gathering networks are the subject of DCO applications due to be submitted mid 2023 by Harbour Energy and National Grid Carbon, respectively. - 3.5.2 At this stage it is important for the Proposed Development to retain flexibility regarding the final CO2 gathering network, so the Proposed Development layouts allow for connection at a CO2 gathering network tie-in compound in the available land to the south of the Proposed Development. - 3.5.3 Metering and analysing will also be provided to measure the quantity and quality of CO2 leaving each of the Proposed Development.
+- 3.5.1 The Proposed Development will connect to Viking CCS and/ or Humber Low Carbon Pipelines Project to transport CO2 to a storage site under the North Sea.
+As noted earlier, both of these CO2 gathering networks are the subject of DCO applications due to be submitted in early 2023 by Harbour Energy and National Grid Carbon, respectively.
+Therefore, at this stage it is important for the Proposed Development to retain flexibility regarding the final CO2 gathering network. - 3.5.2 The Proposed Development includes a CO2 pipeline and associated control cables across the Network Rail railway line between the Humber Refinery and the land south of the VPI Immingham CHP Plant.
+The CO2 pipeline and cables will be routed over the existing pipe bridge.
+The design of this crossing has been discussed with Network Rail. - 3.5.3 Metering and analysing will also be provided to measure the quantity and quality of CO2 leaving each of the Proposed Development.